sahilkur36/opstool/docs/known_issues.rst

 Known Issues
 ==============

-- Please use English names as much as possible for the ``working path``.
-  If it contains special Unicode characters such as Chinese characters and accent marks, ``xarray`` data may not be saved.
-This may be due to the current ``xarray`` bug.
+- Please use English characters only in the ``working path``.
+If the path contains special Unicode characters such as Chinese or accented letters, saving data with ``xarray`` may fail due to a known issue.
+As a workaround, consider moving the project to a directory with only ASCII characters.